jeff1evesque/ist-736/README.md

 ]
 ```

-This is largely due to an exponentiating [memory requirement](https://github.com/jeff1evesque/ist-736/issues/125), due to keeping multiple trained neural networks in memory.
-Should this codebase be extended to an application, the latter issue would need to be resolved.
-Nevertheless, additional configurations can be adjusted in the same file, including the number of epochs, lstm cells, signal analysis threshold (i.e. `classify_threshold`), and TF-IDF feature reduction for classification (i.e. `classify_chi2`) can be made.
-After dependenices and necessary changes have been made, the script can be executed in a stepwise fashion:
+This is largely due to an exponentiating memory requirement, due to keeping multiple trained arima models in memory.
+Should this codebase be extended to an application, the latter issue could resolve itself.
+Nevertheless, additional controls can be adjusted in the same `config.py`, including the number of epochs, lstm cells, number of neurons (i.e. `lstm_units`), signal analysis threshold (i.e. `classify_threshold`), and TF-IDF feature reduction for classification (i.e. `classify_chi2`) can be made.
+After dependencies and necessary changes have been made, the script can be executed in a stepwise fashion:

 ```bash
 $ pwd